Table of Contents

 alt text

-Images take into account '/v' command, but ignore '/c' command.
-Hence if pass following text:
+Images take into account the '/v' command but ignore the '/c' command.
+Hence if we pass the following text:

 A small /c[red]tree: /v8/i[mangrove1.png]